Turbofan3360/Ultrasonic-Sound-Simulation/README.md

 The computation of the wave matrix from each transducer can be run in parallel - one CPU core per transducer.

 This simulation can be run in 3D as well - this requires a fair bit of memory to run, although this can be halved by setting COMPRESS_FLOAT=True.
-Currently only one visualisation of this data is available, which enables you to slice through the 3D space in the XY, XZ, and YZ planes.
-I intend to add more visualisations of this in future.
+You can select different ways to visualise this - either using matplotlib to view slices through the data in the XY/XZ/YZ planes, or Napari to view a full 3D visualisation of the data.

 Any ideas to improve the simulation quality are welcome!

 ![Example image - 9 transducers, planar arrangment, no phase offsets](img/example_3d_sim.png)

+### Dependencies: ###

+- Python 3
+    - Napari
+    - NumPy
+    - Matplotlib

+All these Python 3 packages can be installed via pip

 ### Simulation Configuration: ###